kubernetes/enhancements/keps/sig-api-machinery/4006-transition-spdy-to-websockets/README.md

 ### Proposal: Transitioning the API Server-to-Kubelet Connection

 The long-term goal of this KEP is to replace SPDY with WebSockets for the entire communication path from the client to the Kubelet.
-After the initial kubectl-to-API-Server leg is stable, this proposal outlines the next phase: transitioning the communication between the API Server and the Kubelet.
-This is achieved by replicating the translation logic currently in the API Server—specifically the `StreamTranslatorProxy` (for exec/attach) and the `StreamTunnelingProxy` (for port-forward)—into the Kubelet's `UpgradeAwareProxy`.
-Once implemented, WebSocket streaming will extend end-to-end from the client to the Node, with the Kubelet then translating the stream to SPDY for the final, intra-node communication leg to the container runtime.
+The second phase of this transition, extending WebSocket support to the Kubelet for `exec`, `attach`, `cp`, and `port-forward`, is controlled by the `ExtendWebSocketsToKubelet` feature gate.
+This feature gate depends on the `NodeDeclaredFeatures` feature gate.

+When both feature gates are enabled, the Kubelet advertises its streaming protocol capabilities by adding `ExtendWebSocketsToKubelet` to the `declaredFeatures` field in the `Node.Status` object.

+The API server's handlers for `exec`, `attach`, and `port-forward` are modified to check for this feature on the target node.
+- If the `ExtendWebSocketsToKubelet` gate is enabled and the node's `declaredFeatures` field contains `ExtendWebSocketsToKubelet`, the API server acts as a simple pass-through proxy, forwarding the client WebSocket connection directly to the Kubelet without any protocol translation or tunneling.
+This is crucial for distributing the load of translation/tunneling from the API server to the Node, thereby offloading the proxying work from the API server.
+- If the Kubelet does not advertise WebSocket support (or either feature gate is disabled), the API server falls back to the original behavior: it accepts the client's WebSocket connection and either translates it (`exec`/`attach`) or tunnels it (`port-forward`) to an upstream SPDY connection to the Kubelet.

+On the Kubelet side, the HTTP server is updated to handle incoming WebSocket upgrade requests.
+- For `exec` and `attach`, it uses a `StreamTranslatorProxy` to terminate the WebSocket connection and translate the `v5.channel.k8s.io` subprotocol into a SPDY stream for the final communication leg to the container runtime.
+- For `port-forward`, it uses a `StreamTunnelingProxy` to terminate the WebSocket connection, decode the SPDY frames from the WebSocket message payloads, and forward them over a standard SPDY connection to the container runtime.

+In both cases, legacy SPDY requests from older API servers are still handled correctly.

 ### Test Plan